 Alternatively, you can specify that you want to be able to access all events:

 If other debugging fails, install the

-print_settings to receive full settings output – be careful, this will
+print_settings to receive full settings output.
+The output will contain

-contain passwords, so you should sanitise it before pasting it anywhere.
+passwords, so sanitise it before pasting it anywhere.

 If you don’t want to install a library for debugging, you can run these commands instead:

 python -m pretalx shell >>> from django.conf import settings >>> from pprint import pprint >>> pprint(settings.__dict__)

 The warning about included passwords and secrets in the output goes for this version as well.